thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 takes the entire search result into account.
 For example, if your search includes last month, dates are bucketed daily instead of monthly.

-On a table view, you use the date bucket dropdown below the column header.
+On a table view, you use the date bucket drop-down, below the column header.
 On a chart, you can change this via the axis label.

 ![]({{ site.baseurl }}/images/bucket_change.png "Chooser location")